supercollider/supercollider.github.io/development/git-cheat-sheet.md

 ##Common git commands##

-upstream - the SourceForge git repository.
+upstream - the github repository.

 fetch and merge changes from upstream: